-The Comprehensive Plan will serve as a policy guide to be used by City staff, the Board of Aldermen, Planning and Zoning Commission, Architectural Review Board, and other area leaders for making decisions about long-term development, improvements, services and other investments in the City.
+Developed with extensive community input, the Comprehensive Plan serves as a policy guide to be used by City staff, the Board of Aldermen, Plan Commission, Architectural Review Board, and other area leaders for making decisions about long-term development, improvements, services and other investments in the City.

 Blueprint Glendale Document Center